ND-HowardGroup/Instant-Image-Denoising/Plugins/README.md

-#Author: Varun Mannam
-#Details: The Department of Electrical Engineering, The University of Notre Dame, South Bend, Indiana (IN), USA.
-Zip: 46556
+# Author: Varun Mannam, The Department of Electrical Engineering, The University of Notre Dame, South Bend, Indiana (IN), USA.
+Zip: 46556, Email: vmannam@nd.edu
-#email: vmannam@nd.edu

-# Description
+# High-level description of the plugin
 This is the plugin used to denoise any fluorescence microscopy image that contains mixed Poisson-Gaussian noise from the fluorescence microscopy (Wide-field, Confocal and two-photon microscopy).
 This algorithm is developed by training the noisy microscopic images using the FMD dataset with the convolutional neural networks using the Noise2Noise/DnCNN architectures.

 # Steps to get a denoised image: